Django-Devloper/scheduler-/README.md

 The compose file provisions a `scheduler` database with the username/password `scheduler/scheduler` and forwards port 5432.

 > **Note**
-> The application expects the shared tables `public.auth_user` and `public.biz_entity` to exist.
-For local development you can
+> When the API starts against a fresh database it creates minimal `public.auth_user` and `public.biz_entity` tables on the fly so
-> create lightweight stand-ins by running `psql -f sql/local_setup.sql` against your database.
-Production deployments should
+> the scheduler schema can enforce its foreign keys.
+If your platform maintains richer tables for users or business entities,
-> rely on the real authentication/business tables that already live in the `public` schema.
+> ensure they exist before launching the scheduler service and the bootstrap logic will skip creating the placeholders.

 ### 2. Configure environment variables